Last updated on December 19, 2022 by Wandering our World

 After a day of exploring, watch the sunset at the laid-back Joe’s Oyster Bar – a thatched beachside hut which has good food, live music, and buckets of cold beer!

 Puerto Vallarta has that old Mexican feel thanks to the architecture and the cobblestone streets.
 With the mountains and jungle rolling down into the beaches and bays here, the landscape is a lot more lush and pretty compared to Mazatlan.

 There are some very nice beaches for relaxing and swimming in Puerto Vallarta, and Los Muertos is one of our favorites.
 This place is a lot of fun with many eateries, beach bars, and spectacular sunsets.

 Puerto Vallarta is also a great place to snorkel, and you’ll find lots of different species here.
 We recommend taking a boat trip to the Marietas Islands, which is a few kilometers away from the city.

 If you’ve always wanted to swim with dolphins you can do it in Puerto Vallarta.
-There you will be taken to a dolphin pod that lives in the wild, so you’re swimming with them in their natural environment and not contributing to the capture of these beautiful creatures.
+There you can be taken to a dolphin pod that lives in the wild, so you’re swimming with them in their natural environment and not contributing to the capture of these beautiful creatures.

 Want to do something a bit more adventurous?
 Then how about hiking in the wilderness and then ziplining through the jungle?
 That can be done just outside the city.